cloudmrhub/KomaNYU.jl/docs/src/how-to/2-3-use-koma-scripts.md

 ```
 As you can see, attributes of the **Phantom** struct are vectors representing object properties, with each element holding a value associated with a single magnetization.

-You can also visualize the **Phantom** struct using the [`plot_phantom_map`](@ref) function, which is part of the **KomaMRIPlots** subdependency.
+You can also visualize the **Phantom** struct using the [`plot_phantom_map`](@ref) function, which is part of the **KomaNYUPlots** subdependency.
 This function plots the magnitude of a property for each magnetization at a specific spatial position.
 You can observe properties such as proton density and relaxation times, so feel free to replace the `:ρ` symbol with another property of the phantom in the example below:
 ```julia-repl
 julia> plot_phantom_map(obj, :ρ)
 ```